-The Lego Movie (2014) may initially seem like a corporate ploy to sell toys, and in a way it still is.
+“The Lego Movie” may initially seem like a corporate ploy to sell toys, and it certainly is to some extent, but there’s something more.
 Infused into that commercial scheme however is an hysterical narrative about potential and imagination.
-There is literally a laugh a minute, and the humor is spread out evenly amongst all age groups.

 The film stresses a belief in the power of imagination.
 Finn is a boy who just wants to let his mind take him places and explore, but his father believes that things must be done according to a set of rigid instructions.
 While this may seem a flimsy premise for an entire film, it actually pits two contrasting views on creativity and the value of imagination against each other: one that values venturing out and attempting to create something unafraid of criticism, another that believes in strict interpretation and the achievement of perfection above all else.
 There is no doubt that the film is biased towards a belief in venturing out, but it is an interesting dynamic to consider.
 These two differing philosophies clash, symbolized by Lord Business’ incessant desire to create order and Emmet’s need to prove himself as “the special”.